meerabellejesuthasan/meerabellejesuthasan.github.io/index.md

 * [Evicting Lote Ocho: How a Canadian Mining Company Infiltrated the Guatemalan State](https://theintercept.com/2020/09/26/hudbay-skye-canada-mining-guatemala/) / The Intercept / 2020 / By Max Binks-Collier / This fact-check involved reading and speaking Spanish.
 * [The Death of Working Class Paris](https://www.thenation.com/article/world/paris-gentrification/) / The Nation / 2020 / By Cole Stangler / This fact-check involved reading and speaking French.

-<h1 id="researching"> Researching </h1>
-* [University Scholar](https://www.curf.upenn.edu/profile/jesuthasan-meerabelle) and History Honors candidate, 2017–2019
-* Research assistant to Dr. Karen Detlefsen in the UPenn Philosophy department, working on the [New Narratives](http://www.newnarrativesinphilosophy.net/) project, 2016–2019

-<h1 id="social-media"> Social Media </h1>
-* Pulitzer Center on Crisis Reporting: For the education team, I conducted research on Facebook group engagement and planned a reusable social media schedule to engage and connect teachers in a closed group
-* [Checkpoint Theatre]({{site.baseurl}}/social-media#checkpoint): I created and wrote captions for Instagram and promotional materials
-* [The Philadelphia Citizen]({{site.baseurl}}/social-media#citizen): I made Instagram graphics and captions, created and uploaded during the 2018 Ideas We Should Steal Festival
-* [iNtuitons Experimental Theatre](https://www.facebook.com/iNtuitons/): I served as Publicity Manager for a year, creating programs and managing our Facebook presence

-<h1 id="faq"> FAQ </h1>

-## "What did you actually study?"
-Among other things: resistances to French colonialism, linguistics, and creative writing.

-## "Do you speak French/How much French do you speak?"
-I am fluent.

-## "Qu'est-ce-que vous avez étudié?"
-Entre autres: les résistances au colonialisme français, la linguistique, et l'écriture créative.

-## "Parlez-vous français?"
-Oui, couramment.

-***

 ### I created this website, which is powered by [Jekyll](https://jekyllrb.com/) and  [Github Pages](https://pages.github.com/), using the theme [Strange Case](http://themes.jekyllrc.org/strangecase/) by Phuse.
 The typewriter effect is by [Geoff Graham](https://css-tricks.com/author/geoffgraham/).